370: No Such Thing As George Clooney In A Blackcurrant Suit

 And anyway, this women's petition against coffee was published in 1674, which claimed all sorts of stuff.

 It said coffee makes a man as unfruitful as the deserts whence that unhappy berry is said to be brought.
-So it sort of damages men's fertility.
+So, it sort of damages men's fertility.

 Or that when a woman approaches the nuptial bed expecting a man that should answer the vigor of her flames, she, why should she only meet a bed full of bones and hug a meagre, useless corpse?

-Strong stuff about coffee, but yeah, I know.
+Strong stuff about about coffee, but yeah, I know.
+Um, the weird thing is, it probably wasn't by women.

 It's in that kind of vein.
+Um,

-Yeah, and also, was it in the petition the thing about meeting an old skeleton corpse in bed?
+yeah, and also, was it in the petition the thing about meeting an old skeleton corpse in bed?
 That was in the petition, yeah.

-That see, that doesn't sound like a woman to me.
+See, that doesn't sound like a woman to me.
 That feels like a relief if what you're meeting is sort of

 skeletal mess.
 He doesn't want to do anything.

-And that sounded very much like a man.
+That sounded very much like a man.
 And also, coffee's supposed to make you live longer, so you're less likely to meet a skeleton.

-He'll be full of life and vitality.
+He'll be full of life.

 These are all arguments against the women's petition.
 I also thought if you drank lots of coffee, you turned into George Clooney.

 Is that not?
 That's what TV's taught me.
-Yeah, that's cool.

-Keep drinking it, James.
+Yeah, that's keep drinking it, James.
 Keep going.

 You're nearly there.

+But you've quit before, Andy, haven't you?
 I've quit.
 I'm currently quit.

 You're currently quit.

-Is that why?
-Have you ever been?
 You've never been properly on it, though, have you?

 No, I was.
 I was for years and years.